any-docs/css/content/guides/shapes/using_shape-outside/index.md

 }
 ```

-The offset values use the same rules as the {{cssxref("margin")}} shorthand.
+The offset values use the same rules as the `margin` shorthand.
 Four space-separated values define the top, right, bottom, and left offsets — in that order.
 You can also set more than one offset at once:

 - If there is only one value, it applies to all sides.
 - If there are two values, the top and bottom offsets are set to the first value and the right and left offsets are set to the second.